cookie-munster/cookie-munster.github.io/_pages/about.md

 ## <i class="fa fa-apple"></i> | Teaching
 ### University of Oxford Tutorial Training
 2018 - 2019
 > Trained by the School of Geography and Environment in the Oxford tutorial method.
-Observed tutorials in geography, economics, & theology.
+Observed tutorials in geography, economics, music & theology.

 ### U101 Senior Peer Leader
 2016 - 2016